joo053/Neck-Ultrasound-Dataset/README.md

 **Summary statement**

 Ultrasound images of the neck are often noisy and artifacts, requiring extensive experience to accurately identify the human organ.
-Therefore, image detection models trained on a large dataset for Normal Neck Ultrasound (NNUS) images have the potential to help doctors and radiologic technologists in real time.
+Therefore, image detection models trained on a large dataset for <b>Normal Neck Ultrasound (NNUS)</b> images have the potential to help doctors and radiologic technologists in real time.
 It can also be used for educational purposes for students learning radiology and can be usefully used to distinguish it from normal people by adding an abnormal dataset.

 The anatomical appearance of the normal person's neck and ultrasound images of the organs and its label dataset can shorten the time for many researchers to photograph and collect the normal person's neck for their research after publication.
 In addition, many researchers can develop new models using their datasets and extra-validate their studies using these datasets.